cosinekitty/astronomy/source/c/README.md

 Returned by [`Astronomy_SearchGlobalSolarEclipse`](#Astronomy_SearchGlobalSolarEclipse) or [`Astronomy_NextGlobalSolarEclipse`](#Astronomy_NextGlobalSolarEclipse) to report information about a solar eclipse event.
-If a solar eclipse is found, `status` holds `ASTRO_SUCCESS` and the other fields are set.
-If `status` holds any other value, it is an error code and the other fields are undefined.
+If a solar eclipse is found, `status` holds `ASTRO_SUCCESS` and `kind`, `peak`, and `distance` have valid values.
+The `latitude` and `longitude` are set only for total and annular eclipses (see more below).
+If `status` holds any value other than `ASTRO_SUCCESS`, it is an error code; in that case, `kind` holds `ECLIPSE_NONE` and all the other fields are undefined.

+Field `peak` holds the date and time of the peak of the eclipse, defined as the instant when the axis of the Moon's shadow cone passes closest to the Earth's center.

-When a solar eclipse is found, it is classified as partial, annular, total, or hybrid, depending on the maximum amount of the Sun's disc obscured, as seen anywhere on the Earth's surface.
-The `kind` field thus holds `ECLIPSE_PARTIAL`, `ECLIPSE_ANNULAR`, `ECLIPSE_TOTAL`, or `ECLIPSE_HYBRID`.
-A total eclipse is when observers all along center of the Moon's shadow path on the Earth's surface see the Sun completely blocked by the Moon.
+The eclipse is classified as partial, annular, or total, depending on the maximum amount of the Sun's disc obscured, as seen at the peak location on the surface of the Earth.

+The `kind` field thus holds `ECLIPSE_PARTIAL`, `ECLIPSE_ANNULAR`, or `ECLIPSE_TOTAL`.
+A total eclipse is when the peak observer sees the Sun completely blocked by the Moon.
 An annular eclipse is like a total eclipse, but the Moon is too far from the Earth's surface to completely block the Sun; instead, the Sun takes on a ring-shaped appearance.
 A partial eclipse is when the Moon blocks part of the Sun's disc, but nobody on the Earth observes either a total or annular eclipse.
-A hybrid eclipse occurs when observers at different geographic locations along the path of the Moon's shadow on the Earth see either an annular or a total eclipse, due to variable distance between the Earth and Moon.

-Field `peak` holds the date and time of the peak of the eclipse, defined as the instant when the axis of the Moon's shadow cone passes cloest to the Earth's center.

-The `latitude` and `longitude` fields give the geographic coordinates of the center of the Moon's shadow projected on the daytime side of the Earth at the instant of the eclipse's peak.
+If `kind` is `ECLIPSE_TOTAL` or `ECLIPSE_ANNULAR`, the `latitude` and `longitude` fields give the geographic coordinates of the center of the Moon's shadow projected onto the daytime side of the Earth at the instant of the eclipse's peak.
+If `kind` has any other value, `latitude` and `longitude` are undefined and should not be used.

 | Type | Member | Description |
 | ---- | ------ | ----------- |